Why are MN's largest companies leading the charge to roll back our environmental protections?

 Recently, the Star Tribune published a commentary by two former Minnesota business executives (including FMR Board Member Peter Gove) calling on the leadership of these companies to disavow these legislative proposals that would make our water and air more polluted and tell the Chamber to back off.

-FMR is also working with other conservation organizations to circulate a petition calling on the Chamber to stop defending polluters.
-Please take a moment to sign it.
+FMR also worked with other conservation organizations to circulate a petition calling on the Chamber to stop defending polluters, submitted ease take a moment to sign it.

 The Minnesota Legislature is scheduled to finish its work by May 21.
 By that time we should be able to judge where these venerable companies really stand on the issue of sustainability.